-Day of Remembrance for All Victims of Chemical Warfare is commemorated on November 30th around the world.
-People gather to remember those who perished in chemical warfare and to raise awareness of the issues related to the elimination of chemical weapons, as their use is prohibited by international law.
+Day of Remembrance for All Victims of Chemical Warfare is observed on November 30 each year around the world.
+People gather to remember those who perished in chemical warfare and to raise awareness about efforts to eliminate chemical weapons, whose use is prohibited by international law.

 History

-- Chemical weapons are weapons of mass destruction, but are not nuclear weapons.
+- Chemical weapons are classified as weapons of mass destruction, distinct from nuclear weapons.

-- They were widely used during World War I.
+- They were used extensively during World War I, leading to devastating casualties.

-- Sarin, an organophosphorus chemical agent, was invented during the Great Depression and used during World War II.
+- Sarin, an organophosphorus nerve agent, was first synthesized in 1938 and later used during World War II.

 Find out what events are taking place in your city and attend.
-Pay tribute to the memory of the victims, spread the word so that the tragedies will not be forgotten, and make a donation to organizations working towards banning chemical weapons.
+Pay tribute to the memory of the victims, spread the word so that these tragedies are not forgotten, and consider donating to organizations working to eliminate chemical weapons.

 Day of Remembrance for All Victims of Chemical Warfare is observed on November 30 each year.